-#2 – Get hold of Bill's book Building a Winning Career if you can and also listen to my previous interview with him.
+#1 – Get hold of Bill's book Building a Winning Career if you can

-#3 – Regardless of whether you get the book or not, brainstorm out a list of things that you think make you distinctive in your career.
+#2 – Brainstorm out a list of things that you think make you distinctive in your career.

 Thanks again for being such active participants in this journey with Bill.
 He's been very generous with his time and I think well worth listening to.